philvarner/old-possum/algorithms/README.md

 ### More academic/technical

-* [Algorithms](https://algs4.cs.princeton.edu/home/) by Robert Sedgewick and Kevin Wayne.
-Also available on Coursera in [Part 1](https://www.coursera.org/learn/algorithms-part1) and [Part 2](https://www.coursera.org/learn/algorithms-part2)
-* [Introduction to Algorithms](https://mitpress.mit.edu/books/introduction-algorithms-third-edition) by Cormen, Leiserson, Rivest and Stein *a/k/a* CLR *a/k/a* "The Big White Book That Won't Fit on a Shelf"
 * [Algorithms](https://jeffe.cs.illinois.edu/teaching/algorithms/) by Jeff Erickson
 * [Algorithms Notes for Professionals](https://books.goalkicker.com/AlgorithmsBook/)
 * [Advanced Algorithms and Data Structures](https://www.manning.com/books/advanced-algorithms-and-data-structures) by Marcello La Rocca